- Studying on The Teaching Musician programme

 Is there any financial support available for this programme?

-If you wish to undertake the MA, you may be eligible for a postgraduate loan to help with programme fees.
+If you wish to undertake the MA and are a UK student, you may be eligible for a postgraduate loan to help with programme fees.
 More information and eligibility.

 Please visit gov.uk to find out about Professional and Career Development Loans.